 Each Immuta project can generate a Snowflake schema and role, which can then be granted to other users.
 Access policies can also be repealed in a project context.
 For example, a certain use case may require unmasked access to personal data.

 By creating a safe general space and focusing protection on entry points and privileged areas, an amusement park enables the free movement and activity of its attendees.
-In the same way, the approach we have implemented on Immuta’s data team enables the safe exposure of all of our data assets, without solidifying today’s access control decisions in the data model.
-Although our policies are certain to evolve — we may start masking this type of data, or restrict access to those types of sources — we will not have to re-architect the database, overhaul Snowflake fine-grained access controls, or review a cadre of roles: all that will need to change is the relevant metadata and global policies.
+In the same way, the approach we have implemented on Immuta’s data team enables the safe exposure of all of our data assets, without solidifying today’s governance decisions in the data model.
+Although our policies are certain to evolve – we may start masking this type of data, or restrict access to those types of sources – we will not have to re-architect the database or review a cadre of roles: all that will need to change is the relevant metadata and global policies.